-Dr. Ajmo is your full mouth reconstruction expert.
-Many patients may be missing teeth or have alignment issues, and full mouth reconstruction treatment can combine several procedures to restore your smile.
+Dr. Ajmo is your full-mouth reconstruction expert.
+Many patients may be missing teeth or have alignment issues, and full-mouth reconstruction treatment can combine several procedures to restore your smile.
 Patients will commonly have dental implants placed in combination with orthodontic treatments for a more complete smile enhancement.

 If one part of our mouth is not working well, this malfunction could very well lead to health problems elsewhere.
 As mentioned above, a malocclusion, or a misalignment of the jaw, can result in reduced bite strength and tooth decay, and these in turn could lead to other complications.
 Tooth decay, if left untreated, can even cause tooth loss by wearing down the various tissues that comprise human teeth and by eventually attacking the center of the tooth.

 An unhealthy mouth can also affect your emotional wellbeing.
 In our modern society, our smile is one of the most important components to our appearance and missing, damaged, or infected teeth can hurt our self-confidence and cause a loss in self-esteem.
 Being unhappy with your teeth can change how you interact with others, how other people interact with you, and could result in depression and deep emotional distress.
-Fortunately, a full mouth reconstruction at PGA Dentistry can help brighten up your day by revitalizing your smile.
+Fortunately, a full-mouth reconstruction at PGA Dentistry can help brighten up your day by revitalizing your smile.

-Through a comprehensive approach, a full mouth reconstruction tackles every aspect of your oral health, all in the same procedure.
-At our Palm Beach Gardens, FL office, we use cutting edge computer imaging technology to build a precise digital impression of your mouth, which we will use to design an effective and multi-dimensional treatment plan that addresses your oral health as a whole.
+Through a comprehensive approach, a full-mouth reconstruction tackles every aspect of your oral health, all in the same procedure.
+At our Palm Beach Gardens, FL office, we use cutting-edge computer imaging technology to build a precise digital impression of your mouth, which we will use to design an effective and multidimensional treatment plan that addresses your oral health as a whole.
 Through a combination of treatments we can eliminate your dental pain and help your smile regain its lost luster.

 Each patient has a unique oral anatomy and an exclusive set of dental health care issues.
-As such, no two full mouth rehabilitations will be the same; the combinations of treatments will change depending on each person’s specific dental needs.
+As such, no two full-mouth rehabilitations will be the same; the combinations of treatments will change depending on each person’s specific dental needs.
 Generally speaking, at PGA Dentistry we like to confront the higher priority health risks first.
-This may include, for instance, periodontal and root canal therapy to eliminate gum disease and tooth decay, respectively.
+This may include, for instance, periodontal and Root Canal Therapy to eliminate gum disease and tooth decay, respectively.
 If the patient has suffered from bone loss, either as a result of a periodontal infection or because of tooth loss, we may also perform a bone graft.
-Once the mouth has healed from these initial treatments, we can then use dental implants, removable dentures, or dental bridges to replace lost teeth, while damaged teeth can be repaired with natural-looking porcelain veneers.
+Once the mouth has healed from these initial treatments, we can then use Dental Implants, removable dentures, or dental bridges to replace lost teeth, while damaged teeth can be repaired with natural-looking Porcelain Veneers.